jadedlebi/comment-builder/README.md

-# CFPB Comment Builder
+# Comment Builder

-A full-stack application for generating and managing CFPB comments with dynamic admin management.
+A full-stack application for generating and managing regulatory comments with dynamic admin management.
+Supports multiple agencies including CFPB, SEC, and other regulatory bodies.

 ## 🚀 Quick Start